RotanaAli/ArduinoInstall/README.md

 {picture 2 and 3}

-Step 4 :  Click on 'install' that's inside the file copy the last command, then open the terminal,
+Step 4 :  Click on 'install' that's inside the file, then open the terminal,

 {picture 4 and 5}

 write :

-$ sudo
+$ sudo ./install.sh

-[paste the command] ./install.sh

 [enter password]